DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Experiments and Results

 \subsection{Effectiveness of \sys}

-To evaluate the effectiveness of \sys{} in improving post-training efficiency and performance, we compare it against a uniform distribution sampling baseline across 12 distinct data distributions in the K\&K puzzle dataset.
+\emph{Setting 1: Post-training on the combination of K\&K puzzle datasets with different number of characters.} To evaluate the effectiveness of \sys{} in improving post-training efficiency and performance, we compare it against a uniform distribution sampling baseline across 12 distinct data distributions in the K\&K puzzle dataset.
 Each distribution corresponds to a fixed number of characters in the puzzle, ranging from 3 to 14. \autoref{fig:answer_reward} plots the test answer reward over training steps for each distribution, with and without \sys.
 Across all distributions, \sys{} consistently outperforms the baseline, achieving faster convergence and higher test performance.
 The gains are particularly notable in mid- to high-difficulty distributions (e.g., 6 to 12 characters), where uniform sampling tends to struggle due to data underutilization.
 For example, in the 9-character distribution (\autoref{fig:answer_reward}g), the model trained with \sys{} achieves a reward of over 0.5, whereas the baseline remains below 0.0.
 These results validate the core intuition of \sys: dynamically adjusting the sampling focus toward high-learnability distributions accelerates policy improvement while avoiding wasted effort on over-saturated or low-signal data.
 Notably, the improvement is achieved without any curriculum heuristics or manual data ordering—only by observing advantage signals and adapting online.

+\emph{Setting 2: Post-training on diverse logic reasoning distributions.} We apply \sys{} to 15 logic reasoning distributions including subsets of RuleTaker, ProofWriter, and K\&K (with varying difficulty levels), as well as datasets such as AR-LSAT, LogiQA, LogicNLI, and LongICLBench.
+As shown in \autoref{tab:combined_logic}, \sys{} improves the average test answer reward from 0.90 to 1.17.
+Notable improvements are observed on complex tasks such as AR-LSAT, where the reward increases from -0.70 to -0.52, and K\&K 7 Characters, from 0.56 to 1.02.
+These results demonstrate that \sys{} adaptively prioritizes undertrained but learnable distributions, leading to more efficient capability gains.

+\emph{Setting 3: Post-training on diverse math data distributions.} We further evaluate \sys{} on GSM-8K and different subsets of AIME grouped by competition years.
+As shown in \autoref{tab:math}, \sys{} raises the average test answer reward from -0.59 to -0.43, with the most significant gain on AIME 1994–2004, where performance improves from -1.50 to -1.02.
+These results highlight \sys{}’s robustness under distribution shifts and data imbalance.